Small Daily Practices That Help Rewire Grief Into Growth

 My gratitude practice has helped me in the following ways:

-It softened my resistance to pain
+It softened my resistance to pain.

-It reminded me that joy and grief can coexist
+It reminded me that joy and grief can coexist.

-It gave me something steady to return to on hard days
+It gave me something steady to return to on hard days.

 Here's what you can do:

-Each morning when you wake up, write down three things you’re grateful for
+Each morning when you wake up, write down three things you’re grateful for.

-Be specific (“a quiet drive,” “my body carrying me through today”)
+Be specific (“a quiet drive,” “my body carrying me through today”).

-On harder days, allow gratitude to be simple—I’m grateful I showed up
+On harder days, allow gratitude to be simple—I’m grateful I showed up.

-Before you go to sleep, say thank you for the best thing that happened to you that day
+Before you go to sleep, say thank you for the best thing that happened to you that day.

 Breathwork: Regulating the Nervous System in Real Time

+Before I ever learned how to “process” grief, my body was already reacting to it.
 Breathwork became one of the simplest yet most powerful tools I use daily.
 When emotions rise quickly—maybe it's an unexpected wave of sadness or my anxiety kicks in—my breath is the fastest way back to myself.

 Grief activates the nervous system.
 Conscious breathing helps calm it.